just-defi/just-link/README.md

 Note:
 - The `key.store` file contain the private key that this node use.
 The format refer to: `node/src/main/resouces/key.store.template`.
 - You can just put a new `application.yml` or `application-{ENV}.yml` in the working dir to replace the default spring config file.
+- There is a set of demo contracts deployed on `nile` network, the node will listen on `nile` when starting node with the command: `--env dev`

 ## Project Structrue